mmikowski/powercss/README.md

 background-color : #fff;
 ```

 The expression to the left of the color we refer to as the rule **key**.
-The text after the colon but before the semicolon we refer to as the rule
+The text after the colon but before the semicolon we refer to as the rule **value**.
-**value**.
 Here the **key** is `color` and the **value** is `#fff`.

 Our **vsheets** are defined using *symbol substitution*.
-That is, we
-use a symbol to indicate the actual key and *often* the value instead of
-the literal values.
+That is, we use a symbol to indicate the actual key and *often* the value instead of the literal values.
 For example, to declare background-color, we use:

 ```js
 _background_color_ : '_xfff_'
 ```

 At first glance, that might seem silly.
-However, using symbols for rule
-**keys** and **values** help us greatly when compressing our files.
+However, using symbols for rule **keys** and **values** help us greatly when compressing our files.
 In the example above, our JavaScript rule can be compressed like so:

 ```js
 nx:'qr'
 ```

 This is 24% of the size of the native CSS (7 vs 29 characters).
 And some CSS keys and values can be especially verbose.
-One downside to
-this approach, of course, is we must declare the symbols initially.
-The `cssKeyMap` defines our rule **key** symbols in the PowerCSS library
-file, `pcss.js`, and `cssValMap` defines our common rule **value** symbols.
+One downside to this approach, of course, is we must declare the symbols initially.
+The default `pcss._cfg_._cssKeyMap_` and `pcss._cfg_._cssValMap_` are provided by the `pcss.cfg.js` library. `cssKeyMap` provides the **key** symbols and `cssValMap` provide the **value** symbols.
-**Value** symbols may also be extended with **mixin** maps.

-We have compiled a pretty exhaustive list of commonly used keywords and values,
-but the rule keys needed will vary depending on project.
-During development,
-if we use a unknown key, a warning is logged to the JavaScript console and
-the rule is skipped.
-One can easily copy these symbols into `pcss.js`
-and make sure they are defined in `cssKeyMap` or `cssValMap` as required.
+We have compiled a pretty exhaustive list of commonly used keywords and values but the rule keys needed will vary depending on project.
+If we use a unknown key during development a warning is logged to the JavaScript console and the rule is skipped.
+One can easily copy these symbols into `pcss.cfg.js` and make sure they are defined in `cssKeyMap` or `cssValMap` as required.

-Alternately, when we have completed a project, we use a simple Perl script
-to report the number of users for each `_symbol_` across the project.
-A symbol that only appears once is not used except for its declaration,
-and therefore can be safely deleted, e.g. "pruned."
+When we have completed a project we can use a script to report the number of uses for each `_symbol_`.
+A symbol that only appears once is not used except for its declaration, and therefore can be safely pruned.

-We are exploring how to improve the initialization of the `cssKeyMap`
-and `cssValMap` data.
-Suggestions are welcome :)

 ### Rule value substitutions
 There are four types of CSS value substitution supported by PowerCSS: